MaureenOlum/AFC-Intro-to-Data-Analytics-Group-Project/README.md

 # Tableau visualization
 We presented our findings of each of the project questions by creating visualizations and dashboard in tableau. https://public.tableau.com/app/profile/maureen.anyango/viz/Wikipedia_dataset

+## Acknowledgments:
+To my team members: Deborah Bazuaye and Oluwasola Awotunde To Brian Mukeswe Our Instructor